 One of the prime benefits of living in Phoenix is the quick access to top notch vacation destinations.
-From national parks, to world class beaches, to the best skiing in the Southwest, you basically have access to a little bit of everything.
+From national parks, to world-class beaches, to the best skiing in the Southwest, you basically have access to a little bit of everything from the Valley of the Sun.
 Each weekend brings forth a new opportunity to explore some of the top natural wonders in the country.
 Fortunately, most of these roadtrips are within a 4-8 hour drive (at most), so just within a comfortable road trip driving range.

 Keep in mind these 10 amazing Phoenix road trip destinations, especially when you need a break from the summer heat!

 Roadtrip 1: Flagstaff

 - Top things to do: Summer chairlift rides at Snowbowl, The Aspen Loop Nature trail, the Arizona Nordic Center, Buffalo Park, Walnut Canyon, and the Inner Basin trail in fall.

 Flagstaff is probably the most popular of Phoenix road trip destinations.
 The high altitude mountain town, home to the stately San Francisco Peaks, offers a nice respite from the summer heat.
 When the summer temps soar past 110 on a daily basis in Phoenix, the temps hover near a more comfortable 80 degree range in Flagstaff.
 Arizona Snowbowl is home to a wide variety of trails.
 At 8000+ altitude, the temps are marvelous (especially so for desert dwellers tired of the brutal heat), and just perfect for hiking.
 Take a look at a few of the most scenic hikes in the Flagstaff area.

 Most Flagstaff hiking trails feature gorgeous views of the pines & mountains